 Halton, Buckinghamshire, England

-The first major event at Halton, after its purchase by Lionel de Rothschild in 1853, was one of the earliest Industrial Exhibitions, organised by Sir Anthony and opened by Disraeli.
+Baron Lionel de Rothschild (1808-1879), bought the Halton estate from Sir George Dashwood in 1853, including the manor house (no longer extant) close to the church, the grounds around it and parkland north of the Grand Union Canal.
+The first major event at Halton, after its purchase by Lionel, was one of the earliest Industrial Exhibitions, organised by his son Sir Anthony Nathan de Rothschild (1810-1876) and opened by Disraeli.

 Alfred de Rothschild and Halton

-The existing house was built after Alfred inherited it in 1879.
+Lionel’s second son Alfred de Rothschild (1842-1918) inherited the estate and soon after began to build a house on a completely new site, previously agricultural land, 600m east of the church.
 On 15 January 1884 the house, designed by William Cubitt & Co., was opened in the presence of the Prince of Wales.
 Halton was based loosely on a French Renaissance château, but boasted various modern features including electric lighting and a hot-air heating system.
 With its ornate skyline consisting of steep French pavilion roofs, pinnacles, chimney stacks, and domed Winter Garden, it was not to everyone’s taste at the time.
-Judged by Lady Frances Balfour as "terribly vulgar", to Constance, Lady Battersea (née de Rothschild) (1843-1931) it was nevetheless Alfred’s "beauteous home on earth", while for Country Life it combined "classical grace and modern elegance".
+Judged by Lady Frances Balfour as "terribly vulgar", to Constance, Lady Battersea (née de Rothschild) (1843-1931) it was nevertheless Alfred’s "beauteous home on earth", while for Country Life it combined "classical grace and modern elegance".

 Halton and the RAF